jacobprudhomme/advent-of-code-2023/README.md

-# advent-of-code-2023
+# Advent of Code 2023
- My solutions to Advent of Code 2023, written in Go
+This year, for my 4th Advent of Code, I have decided to use Go, to learn the language.
+This is my first ever time using it.